mia-platform/documentation/docs/development_suite/monitoring/resources/cronjobs.md

 ![describe](../img/cronjobs_describe.png)

-By clicking on the _Launch manually_ button on the upper right side of the page you can trigger an immediate execution of the CronJob, as described in the next section.
+By clicking on the _Launch manually_ button on the upper right side of the page you can trigger an immediate manual execution of the CronJob, as described in the next section here below.

 ## Manually launching a CronJob